-Subject to other specific legal provisions and in view of obtaining the corresponding academic degree, students who possess one or more of the following credentials may be admitted onto an undergraduate degree programme (1st cycle / Bachelor):

-- 1° a Belgian school leaving certificate (CESS) issued during or after the academic year 1993-1994 by a fully-fledged secondary school or a school of continuing education of the French Community.
-Where appropriate, this certificate must be accredited if issued by a school before 1st January 2008 or duly signed and sealed by the French Community if issued after this date. - 2° a Belgian school leaving certificate (CESS) issued before the end of the 1992-1993 academic year along with a confirmation of the student's aptitude for higher education. - 3° a degree awarded by a higher education institution of the French Community that officially recognises academic degrees, in accordance with previous legislation; - 4° a certificate or degree of higher education, issued by a school of continuing education from a date specified in the corresponding decree; - 5° a transcript of results stating the passing of the relevant entrance examination(s) coordinated by higher education institutions or by the Board of the French Community; this document will allow admission onto courses in relevant sectors or fields of study; the regulations and practical procedures regarding the organisation of this examination at UMONS are available on the UMONS website as well as at the Registration Office;

-6° study credentials similar to those abovementioned, issued by the Flemish Community of Belgium, the German Community of Belgium, or the Royal Military School;
+- §1.
+Subject to other specific legal provisions and in view of obtaining the corresponding academic degree, students who possess one or more of the following credentials may be admitted onto an undergraduate degree programme (1st cycle / Bachelor): - $1^{\circ}$ a Belgian school leaving certificate (CESS) issued during or after the academic year 1993-1994 by a fully-fledged secondary school or a school of continuing education of the French Community.
+Where appropriate, this certificate must be accredited if issued by a school before $1^{\rm st}$ January 2008 or duly signed and sealed by the French Community if issued after this date. - $2^{\circ}$ a Belgian school leaving certificate (CESS) issued before the end of the 1992-1993 academic year along with a confirmation of the student's aptitude for higher education. - 3° a degree awarded by a higher education institution of the French Community that officially recognises academic degrees, in accordance with previous legislation; - 4° a certificate or degree of higher education, issued by a school of continuing education from a date specified in the corresponding decree; - 5° a transcript of results stating the passing of the relevant entrance examination(s) coordinated by higher education institutions or by the Board of the French Community; this document will allow admission onto courses in relevant sectors or fields of study; - 6° study credentials similar to those abovementioned, issued by the Flemish Community of Belgium, the German Community of Belgium, or the Royal Military School;